 - Egg yolks are an excellent source of fat, as well as protein, riboflavin, selenium, and vitamin D—essential for bone and immunity health.

-- Eating high-fat, low-glycemic, nuts like macadamia and almonds are a fantastic source of healthy fat and super-convenient to just toss in your purse or gym bag for a tasty and handy snack on-the-go.
+- Eating high-fat, low-glycemic nuts like macadamia and almonds are a fantastic source of healthy fat and super-convenient to toss in your purse or gym bag for a tasty and handy snack on-the-go.

-As we mentioned above, healthy oils are an incredibly convenient method of delivering fat and one that we encourage entirely.
+As you can tell, healthy oils are an incredibly convenient method of delivering fat and one that we encourage entirely.

 Experiment with drizzling a light and neutral oil like a heart-healthy grapeseed or hemp oil atop salads to double as a nutritional boost and a lovely, simple dressing.

-Sear a salmon fillet in grass-fed butter, or experiment with swapping in sardines or mackerel set in olive oil, as opposed to a leaner cut of fish like tuna, and pair with a healthy mayonnaise, like the version made by Primal Kitchen, for a nutrient-dense meal option rich in omega-3s and a host of other healthy fats, minerals, and vitamins.
+Sear a salmon fillet in grass-fed butter, or experiment with swapping in sardines or mackerel set in olive oil, as opposed to a leaner cut of fish like tuna.
+Pair with a healthy mayonnaise, like the version made by Primal Kitchen, for a nutrient-dense meal option rich in omega-3s and a host of other healthy fats, minerals and vitamins.